Lee Getz

-E. Lee Getz (born April 2, 1964) is an American former professional football guard who played for the Kansas City Chiefs in the National Football League (NFL).
-He played college football at Rutgers University.
+E. Lee Getz (born April 2, 1964) is an American former professional football player who was a guard for the Kansas City Chiefs in the National Football League (NFL).
+He played college football for the Rutgers Scarlet Knights.

 Raised in Glen Gardner, New Jersey, Getz played prep football at Voorhees High School, where he also won the state heavyweight wrestling title.